bennycheung/bennycheung.github.io/_posts/2022-04-10-firesql-in-python.md

   - container expressions: IN, NOT IN
   - array contains expressions: CONTAIN, ANY CONTAIN
   - filter expressions: LIKE, NOT LIKE
-  - null expressions: IS NULL
+  - null expressions: IS NULL, IS NOT NULL
 - Aggregation functions applied to the result set
   - COUNT for any field
   - SUM, AVG, MIN, MAX for numeric field